 You simply mix the liquid or powdered concentrate with water and spray your tomato plants with it early on to catch hornworm caterpillars before they can do much damage.

 Because this solution is caterpillar-specific, remember that it will also kill butterfly caterpillars, so apply it carefully and keep it away from your butterfly garden and individual plants that butterfly caterpillars enjoy.

 10. Attract beneficial insects.
-In addition to predator wasps, a number of other beneficial insects lay waste to hornworms by eating the eggs.
-Be sure to protect and encourage lady-bugs and lacewings, as well as trichogramma and braconid wasps.
+In addition to predator braconid wasps, a number of other beneficial insects lay waste to hornworms by eating the eggs.
+Be sure to protect and encourage lady-bugs and lacewings, as well as trichogramma wasps.

 Vary Your Pest Control Methods

 It is important to use a wide variety of ways to control and eliminate hornworms because they can build up resistance and learn workarounds for just about anything you do if you only do one thing.
 Keep them on their toes by varying your methods throughout the growing season.